ContraCLM: Contrastive Learning For Causal Language Model: Model

-Language generation modeling is usually formulated as sequence distribution estimation over a set of examples, $\mathcal{B} = \{\mathbf{x}^j\}_{j=1}^{N}$.
+Let $\mathbf{x} = [\mathbf{x}_1, \mathbf{x}_2, \cdots, \mathbf{x}_{|\mathbf{x}|}]$ denote a sequence with variable length $|\mathbf{x}|$, \eg a piece of text or a code snippet.
+Causal Language Modeling (CLM) is usually formulated as sequence distribution estimation over a set of sequences, $\mathbf{x}^1, \mathbf{x}^2, \dots, \mathbf{x}^N$.
 For tractable estimation, common practice is to factorize the joint distribution of each sequence into the product of conditional token prediction probabilities.
-The language generation model is then trained via maximum likelihood estimation as follows,
+The model is then trained via maximum likelihood estimation as follows,